 The second epochal change related to the advance of code is that we have, to an increasing degree, ceded to other people—and to code itself—authority and autonomy, which for millennia we had kept unto ourselves and our immediate tribal groups as uncodified cultural norms.
 We now obey written laws and rules.
 We follow instructions.
 We respect elected officials (in our actions if not always our thoughts) and the elected officials respect electoral processes (in their words if not always their actions).
 We do our jobs.
 We no longer have our own wells or, in most cases, our own gardens.
 Most of us (myself included) have forgotten how to hunt.
 We depend for our survival on an ever-growing array of services provided by others, who in turn are ceding an increasing amount of their authority to code.
 As Nick Diakopoulos, the director of the Computational Journalism Lab at the University of Maryland, has pointed out, this has spurred a new kind of journalism, what he calls “algorithmic accountability reporting.”
 He says it “seeks to articulate the power structures, biases, and influences that computational artifacts play in society.”

 Code is at once a force, or a means, of liberation and constraint.
 Its advance is perhaps as integral to the unfolding of human history as every head of state has been, combined.
 We cannot understand the dynamics of the economy—its past or its future—without understanding code.

 Philip Auerswald is the author of The Code Economy: A Forty-Thousand-Year History, from which this post is adapted.
 He is also an Associate Professor of Public Policy at George Mason University and the Co-founder and Co-editor of Innovations, a quarterly journal about entrepreneurial solutions to global challenges.

-WATCH: How the computer changed the meaning of information.
+WATCH: The M.I.T. theoretical computer scientist Scott Aaronson on how the computer changed the meaning of information.